thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 Within the individual destination environment config files ("test_config.toml", "prod_config.toml" etc.), you can configure the ThoughtSpot instance details (server, username, etc). as well as the following:

+### Table Object Transformations - Connection, Database, etc.
-The "[table_properties_map] section allows you to define any number of connection and database properties from the 'dev' environment that will get swapped with the value when creating the release files for Tables for that environment name.
+The "[table_properties_map] section of an enviornment config file allows you to define any number of connection and database properties from the 'dev' environment that will get swapped with the value when creating the release files for Tables for that environment name.

 You can specify match and replace in the *table_properties_map* at any level of specificity in the following order, using a dot to separate each level: